For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Other expenses to study in Australia

-Your visa and health insurance are two of your most important expenses but don't forget that there are other things you'll probably have to fork out for as well, including:
+Your visa and health insurance are two of your most important expenses but don't forget that there are other things you'll probably have to fork out for, including:

 • Return flights to the country (to Australia, they will most likely be over £600)